conventional-changelog/conventional-changelog/packages/conventional-commits-parser/README.md

 $ conventional-commits-parser
 ```

 You will enter an interactive shell.
-If you enter "return" three times the result of your commit will be shown.
+To show your parsed result enter "return" three times.

 ```sh
 > fix(title): a title is fixed